zenklinov/nasapower/README.md

 # NASA POWER DATA
 Getting Data NASA POWER, such as Precipitation in Regional by Single Point approach.

-Here, you'll find a versatile codebase for retrieving NASA Power data from regional grids.
+Here, you'll find a versatile codebase for retrieving NASA Power data from regional grids (single-point approach).
 This code allows you to customize various parameters, such as time and temporal averages, communities, and specific data parameters like precipitation, temperatures, and more.
 The regional grid you work with is derived from a single-point approach, making it highly adaptable to your specific research or application needs.

 Key Features: